Poland deaths not caused by Russian attack, Nato says

 Putin "knows he's losing," Yelisieiev said, following recent victories by the Ukrainian army on the ground in east Ukraine.

-"I don't know how anybody around the world could ever shake his [Putin's] hand again, given Russia's style of warfare against Ukraine," the Ukrainian diplomat, who has personally taken up arms against the Russian invasion, added.
+"I don't know how anybody around the world could ever shake his [Putin's] hand again, given Russia's style of warfare against Ukraine," the Ukrainian diplomat, who has taken up arms against the Russian invasion, added.

 Propaganda value